 - Begin the day with God.
 Set the alarm 30 minutes early to pray and read your Bible.

 - Have “devotions” every day.

 These things may work for some, but not all of us.
 We try these things time after time, fail to keep the routine, and then feel like a failure.
 Others may indirectly (or directly) make us feel like spiritual delinquents.
 We may actually end up fulfilling this accusation because, in our failure to follow the rules, we end up with inconsistent or even non-existent spiritual routines.
 This leaves us weak and powerless as Christians.

 Stop being held captive by these so-called rules!

 Be free!
 Know yourself.

 Adapt ideas for spiritual growth to fit YOUR life.

 For example, I am a natural night owl, and I worked evening or night shift for many years.
 While no longer employed, I am still not a morning person.
 Praying and reading the Bible in the morning?
-That would be very non-productive, as I am groggy and semi-conscious.
-I am slow to wake up.
-Bible reading and prayer is something I accomplish much better in the evening or just before going to bed.
+That would be very non-productive, as I am groggy, semi-conscious, and slow to wake up.
+Bible reading and prayer is something I accomplish better in the evening or just before going to bed.
 By ending my day with God, I am in one sense beginning my day with God – as ideas from the night before can remain fresh in my mind the next day.

-Even if you are not a night owl like me, is morning really the ideal time for you to spend special time with God?
+Even if you are not a night owl like me, is the morning ideal for you to spend time with God?
 (Maybe it is!
 Great!)
 But perhaps mornings are a hectic and overwhelming time.
 Our lives are all different.
-When would be an ideal time?
-Maybe it would be better for you to pray and read your Bible…when the kids take a nap in the afternoon, on your lunch break at work, etc.
+When would be a good time?
+Maybe it would be better for you to pray and read your Bible when…the kids take a nap in the afternoon, or on your lunch break at work.